GSA/digitalgov.gov/content/news/2022/08/2022-08-12-shortcodes-tests-post-hugo-comment-bug.md

 title: shortcodes tests - post hugo comment bug
 deck: deck
 summary: summary
+# See all topics at https://digital.gov/topics
+topics:
+  - 21st-century-idea
+# See all authors at https://digital.gov/authors
+authors:
+  - toni-bonitto
 slug: shortcodes-tests-post-hugo-comment-bug
 primary_image: 10x-gold-x-logo
 # Controls how this page appears across the site